laur89/awesome-stars/README.md

 - [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - Headless Chrome Node.js API
 - [graphql-editor/graphql-editor](https://github.com/graphql-editor/graphql-editor) - 📺 Visual Editor & GraphQL IDE.
 Draw GraphQL schemas using visual 🔷 nodes and explore GraphQL API with beautiful UI.
 Even 🐒 can do that!
 - [styled-components/styled-components](https://github.com/styled-components/styled-components) - Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅
-- [teambit/bit](https://github.com/teambit/bit) - Build modular projects with components in harmony.
+- [teambit/bit](https://github.com/teambit/bit) - A lightweight and highly extendible tool for component-driven development.
 - [feathersjs/feathers](https://github.com/feathersjs/feathers) - A framework for real-time applications and REST APIs with JavaScript and TypeScript
 - [staltz/xstream](https://github.com/staltz/xstream) - An extremely intuitive, small, and fast functional reactive stream library for JavaScript
 - [cyclejs/cyclejs](https://github.com/cyclejs/cyclejs) - A functional and reactive JavaScript framework for predictable code